yash-sharma1/docs-site/docs/guides/node/join-mainnet.md

 bnbchaind start &
 ```

-If you encounter any issue when runnning a Full Node, you can read the FAQ list here.
+If you encounter any issue when running a Full Node, you can read the FAQ list here.

 ### Add Seed Nodes
-Your Full Node needs to know how to find peers in blockchain network.
+Your Full Node needs to know how to find peers in the blockchain network.
 You'll need to add healthy seed nodes to $HOME/.bnbchain/config/config.toml.
-The recommanded `config.toml` already contains links to some seed nodes.
+The recommended `config.toml` already contains links to some seed nodes.

 If those seeds aren't working, you can find more seeds and persistent peers in HTTP API endpoints: https://dex.binance.org/api/v1/peers